Food Lover's 7-Day India Itinerary: A Culinary Journey Through 5 Cities

 Day 1: Mumbai - Street Food Capital of India

-**Mid-Morning: Vada Pav Pilgrimage (10-11 AM):** Mumbai's iconic street snack.
-Visit Ashok Vada Pav (Kirti College, Dadar) or any street corner vendor.
-Spicy potato fritter in soft bun with chutneys—₹15-30.
-Eat standing by the roadside like a true Mumbaikar.
-Try batata vada (just the fritter) too.
+**Mid-morning: vada pav (10-11 AM).** Mumbai's signature street snack.
+Try Ashok Vada Pav at Kirti College in Dadar, or any corner vendor.
+Spicy potato fritter in a soft bun with chutneys, ₹15 to ₹30.
+Eat it standing on the pavement.
+Try the batata vada (just the fritter) too.

-**Lunch: Pav Bhaji at Sardar (12:30-2 PM):** Sardar Pav Bhaji (Tardeo) serves Mumbai's best pav bhaji—spicy vegetable mash with buttered pav (bread rolls). ₹150-250 per plate.
-The butter quantity is legendary.
-Squeeze lemon, add raw onions, and enjoy with extra pav.
+**Lunch: pav bhaji at Sardar (12:30-2 PM).** Sardar Pav Bhaji in Tardeo serves the city's best.
+Spicy mashed vegetables with buttered pav, ₹150 to ₹250 a plate.
+The butter quantity is part of the legend.
+Squeeze lemon, add raw onions, and ask for extra pav.

 Day 2: Delhi - Mughlai, Chaat, and Paranthas

-**Breakfast: Paranthe Wali Gali, Chandni Chowk (9-11 AM):** Old Delhi's legendary parantha (stuffed flatbread) lane.
-Try potato, paneer, mixed veg paranthas with aloo sabzi, pickle, and lassi. ₹100-200 per person.
-The ghee-laden paranthas are an experience.
-Walk through chaotic Chandni Chowk markets.
+**Breakfast: Paranthe Wali Gali, Chandni Chowk (9-11 AM).** Old Delhi's famous stuffed-paratha lane.
+Potato, paneer, and mixed veg paranthas with aloo sabzi, pickle, and lassi. ₹100 to ₹200 a head.
+The ghee-heavy paranthas are the point.
+Walk the Chandni Chowk markets after.

 Day 3: Jaipur - Royal Rajasthani Flavors

-**Lunch: Dal Baati Churma at Chokhi Dhani or Local Restaurant (1-3 PM):** Rajasthan's signature dish.
-Baked wheat balls (baati) with mixed lentils (dal) and sweet crumbled wheat (churma). ₹300-500 per person at good restaurants.
-Rich, filling, authentic.
-Some places offer unlimited thalis.
+**Lunch: dal baati churma at Chokhi Dhani or a local restaurant (1-3 PM).** Rajasthan's signature dish.
+Baked wheat balls (baati) with mixed lentils (dal) and sweet crumbled wheat (churma). ₹300 to ₹500 a head at good places.
+Rich, filling, and as authentic as it gets.
+Some places do unlimited thalis.

-**Evening Snack: Pyaaz Kachori at Rawat Mishthan Bhandar (5-6 PM):** Jaipur's famous onion-stuffed kachori. ₹30-50 each.
-Crispy, spicy, addictive.
-Also try mawa kachori (sweet version, ₹40-60).
-Wash down with masala chai (₹10-20).
-Near Railway Station, always crowded—that's the quality sign.
+**Evening snack: pyaaz kachori at Rawat Mishthan Bhandar (5-6 PM).** Jaipur's famous onion-stuffed kachori. ₹30 to ₹50 each.
+Crispy, spicy, and hard to stop eating.
+The mawa kachori (sweet version) is ₹40 to ₹60.
+Wash it down with masala chai (₹10 to ₹20).
+Near the railway station, always crowded, which is the right sign.

-**Dinner: Laxmi Mishtan Bhandar (LMB) or Rajasthani Thali (8-10 PM):** LMB (Johari Bazaar) offers traditional Rajasthani thali (₹400-700) with 15+ items.
-Try ker sangri (desert beans), gatte ki sabzi (gram flour dumplings), bajre ki roti (millet bread).
+**Dinner: Laxmi Mishthan Bhandar (LMB) or a Rajasthani thali (8-10 PM).** LMB in Johari Bazaar does a traditional Rajasthani thali (₹400 to ₹700) with 15 or more items.
+Ker sangri (desert beans), gatte ki sabzi (gram flour dumplings), bajre ki roti (millet bread).
 Unlimited servings.
 Vegetarian paradise.

 Day 4: Jaipur to Bangalore - South Indian Awakening

-**Morning: Jaipur Breakfast:** Quick breakfast of poha (flattened rice, ₹40-60) or samosa with chai (₹30-50) at local stall before departure.
+**Morning: Jaipur breakfast.** Quick breakfast of poha (flattened rice, ₹40 to ₹60) or samosa with chai (₹30 to ₹50) at a local stall before you leave.

 Day 5: Bangalore - Filter Coffee and Dosa Heaven

-**Breakfast: Brahmin's Coffee Bar (7-9 AM):** Hole-in-the-wall serving excellent idli-vada-coffee (₹80-120 total).
-Stand and eat at high tables, very local.
-Order set dosa (thin crispy dosas, 3-4 pieces) or khara bath (spicy semolina).
-Filter coffee here is perfection.
+**Breakfast: Brahmin's Coffee Bar (7-9 AM).** Hole-in-the-wall serving excellent idli-vada-coffee (₹80 to ₹120 total).
+Stand and eat at the high tables, very local.
+Order the set dosa (three or four thin crispy dosas) or khara bath (spicy semolina).
+The filter coffee here is the right way to make it.

-**Mid-Morning Snack: Benne Dosa (Butter Dosa) at CTR or Veena Stores (9:30-11 AM):** CTR (Malleshwaram) or Veena Stores serve legendary butter dosa—crispy, buttery, served with potato palya and chutneys. ₹100-150.
-The butter quantity is sinful.
-Pure bliss.
+**Mid-morning snack: benne dosa at CTR or Veena Stores (9:30-11 AM).** CTR in Malleshwaram and Veena Stores both serve a legendary butter dosa, crisp, buttery, with potato palya and chutneys. ₹100 to ₹150.
+The amount of butter is borderline indecent.

-**Lunch: Banana Leaf Meal (12:30-2 PM):** Authentic South Indian thali on banana leaf.
-Mavalli Tiffin Room (MTR) or Kamat Bugle Rock serve unlimited rice, sambar, rasam, curds, multiple vegetables, pickles, papad, payasam (₹250-400).
-Keep asking for refills until you can't move.
+**Lunch: banana leaf meal (12:30-2 PM).** Traditional South Indian thali on a banana leaf.
+MTR or Kamat Bugle Rock serve unlimited rice, sambar, rasam, curds, multiple vegetables, pickles, papad, and payasam (₹250 to ₹400).
+Keep asking for refills.

-**Dinner: Biryani at Meghana Foods or Empire (9-11 PM):** Bangalore-style biryani (lighter than Hyderabadi).
-Mutton biryani (₹300-400) or chicken biryani (₹250-350).
-Empire Restaurant is everywhere, reliable, delicious.
-Meghana Foods has larger portions.
+**Dinner: biryani at Meghana Foods or Empire (9-11 PM).** Bangalore biryani is lighter than Hyderabadi.
+Mutton biryani ₹300 to ₹400, chicken biryani ₹250 to ₹350.
+Empire is everywhere and reliable.
+Meghana Foods does bigger portions.
 Pair with raita and salan.

 Day 6-7: Goa - Seafood, Beaches, and Portuguese Flavors

-**Day 6 Lunch: Fish Curry Rice at Local Joint (1-3 PM):** Goa's soul food.
-Simple beach shack or Martin's Corner, Souza Lobo.
-Fresh catch of the day in coconut-based curry with steamed rice. ₹300-600.
-Order fried fish, prawn balchão, Goan sausage pulao on side.
-Pair with King's beer or Sol.
+**Day 6 lunch: fish curry rice (1-3 PM).** Goa's soul food.
+A simple beach shack or somewhere like Martin's Corner or Souza Lobo.
+Fresh catch of the day in coconut curry with steamed rice. ₹300 to ₹600.
+Add fried fish, prawn balchão, and a Goan sausage pulao on the side.
+Pair with Kings beer or Sol.

-**Day 6 Dinner: Seafood Feast at Beach Restaurant (9-11 PM):** Choose fresh seafood (crabs, lobster, prawns, fish) from ice display, tell them cooking style (grilled, tandoori, butter garlic, recheado masala). ₹1,500-3,000 for two depending on choices.
-Brittos, Fisherman's Wharf, Pousada by the Beach are excellent.
+**Day 6 dinner: seafood feast at a beach restaurant (9-11 PM).** Pick your fresh seafood from the ice display (crabs, lobster, prawns, fish) and tell them how you want it cooked (grilled, tandoori, butter garlic, recheado masala). ₹1,500 to ₹3,000 for two depending on what you order.
+Brittos, Fisherman's Wharf, and Pousada by the Beach are all excellent.

-**Day 7 Farewell Dinner: Sunset Beach BBQ (7-9 PM):** Many beach shacks offer BBQ nights.
-Choose seafood and meats, watch them grill.
-Live music, bonfire, beach ambiance. ₹1,000-2,000 per person.
-Perfect ending to food journey.
-Alternatively, fine-dining at A Reverie or Sublime for upscale Goan-Portuguese fusion (₹2,500-4,000 for two).
+**Day 7 farewell dinner: sunset beach BBQ (7-9 PM).** A lot of beach shacks run BBQ nights.
+Pick your seafood and meats, watch them go on the grill.
+Live music, bonfire, the beach behind you. ₹1,000 to ₹2,000 per person.
+Good way to close out the trip.
+Or fine-dining at A Reverie or Sublime for upscale Goan-Portuguese fusion (₹2,500 to ₹4,000 for two).

 Budget Breakdown for 7-Day Food Journey